TedHartDavis/d9vk_test/not_working/farcry3/farcry3.md

 Far Cry 3

-Tested on build from April 1st 2019
+Tested on build from May 20th 2019

 Launch options used (if any):
 From git bash: